JasonSatti/MacOS_Scripts/README.md

 MacOS tools and scripts
 ===========
-This repo contains the tools and scripts that I create to manage macOS client devices.
+This repo contains the tools and scripts that I create to manage macOS client devices and external APIs.

 Purpose
 -------